top of page

 His hatred towards the West, and love of tradition were the catalysts for one of Japan's most bizarre attempts at rebellion, which eventually led to his suicide.

-Mishima was never really a military man, even though his father was.
+Mishima was never really a military man.
 He was an intellectual who would write countless literary works and even work as an actor to make a living.

 He had a very strict training regime, since he wished to be as muscular as he could, and even managed to avoid the draft in World War II because a medical staff misdiagnosed him while he had a cold.